tanjimin/C.Origami/README.md

 ### Data directory

-C.origami expects the input data to be structured in the following way:
+C.Origami training pipeline expects the input data to be structured in the following way:
 ```docs
 root
 └── hg38